rajatxs/editor-js-code/README.md

 }
 ```

-For more information or inquiries, please contact the project owner: Rajat (rxx256+github@outlook.com)
+For more information or inquiries, please contact the project owner: Rajat (rajatxt@proton.me)